Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Italian stoner rock stalwarts Gorilla Pulp released yet another phenomenal outing, with their latest slab of feel-good rock ‘n roll.
 The band shows a real leap in song structure and delivery, not that any before this did not also rule.
-My fellow Riff Relevant staffer David “Sunshine” Lamay coined a new term for the genre (here) in his review of the record.
+My fellow cohort David ‘Sunshine’ Lamay coined a new term for the genre in his review of the record.
 ‘Desert thrash’, indeed.

 When it comes to industrial metal, there can be only one.
-The standalone entity that is KLANK.
-KLANK is both man and band of course, Daren ‘Klank’ Diolosa and his bandmates Pat Servidio (guitars, keys, programming) and drummer Eric Wilkens.
-The trio rendered another amazing exploration of unique music, interesting topics, and profound lyrical statements with this year’s “Rise“.
-My opportunity to interview Daren (here) also ranks high in my own cherished accomplishments.
+That standalone entity is KLANK.
+KLANK is both man and band, of course, Daren ‘Klank’ Diolosa and his bandmates Pat Servidio (guitars, keys, programming) and drummer Eric Wilkens.
+The trio rendered another amazing exploration of unique music, interesting topics, and profound lyrical statements with this year’s ‘Rise‘.
+My opportunity to interview Daren also ranks high in my own cherished accomplishments.

 Haunting, post-apocalyptic, progressive doom/sludge deluge that causes shudders down to your very core.
 Yep, a crushing battery came with this French trio’s latest delve into frightening, atmospheric aural darkness.
-Served to us by Italy’s Argonauta Records, Crackhouse are an addictive excess, laden with density and foreboding vibes.
+Served to us by Italy’s Argonauta Records, Crackhouse is an addictive excess, laden with density and foreboding vibes.
 This album is most certainly not for the meek.

 Twelve years after their last studio recording, with rampant uncertainty about the band or its chances of new music, NYC’s iconic Life Of Agony returned triumphant and undaunted.
 They did so successfully, with an album capturing the vibe and style of their earlier eras and melded them into one impressive comeback, via their first effort for Napalm Records.

-The following are a listing of some incredible EPs I especially liked that were released in 2017.
-There are many others worthy of being included here, of course, but these came to mind right away…
+The following is a listing of some incredible EPs I especially liked that were released in 2017.
+There are many others worthy of being included here, but these came to mind right away…

 (Scheduled to perform at New England Stoner And Doom Fest.)